-AD 220 455-0642 Temporary relocation during renovation through Summer 2020: DH-A 108 Monday-Friday 8:00 a.m.-4:30 p.m.
+AD 201 455-0642 Monday-Friday, 8:30 a.m. to 4:00 p.m.
 Admissions email: leeapply@hawaii.edu, Records email: lccar@hawaii.edu

 The Admissions and Records Office provides admission services and maintains academic records for all current and former students.
 Throughout your college career, A&R will provide you with vital information, beginning with your first inquiry through your transcript and graduation diploma or certificate.